 Reading Your Leave and Earnings Statement

 Your Leave and Earnings Statement (LES) provides detailed information about your pay and benefits.
 But the document can look like it's written in code.
-Here's what you need to focus on in the most important sections (roll your mouse over the various sections in the image below to view details):
+Here's what you need to focus on in the most important sections.
+See the descriptions below the document for more information about the sections.

 ID: This line shows your name, Social Security number, pay grade, years of service, branch of the military and the pay period covered.
 Make sure the information is up to date.